-- 5 tablespoons of oil, , divided
+- 5 tablespoons oil, (I prefer olive oil) divided

-- 1 teaspoon of finely chopped fresh cilantro
+- 1 tablespoon chopped cilantro

-- ½ teaspoon mashed garlic
+- 1 tablespoon mashed garlic

-- ¼ cup of chopped celery
+- ¼ cup chopped celery

-- ⅛ cup of sliced pitted olives, (optional)
+- ⅛ cup pitted olives, sliced (optional)

 - 1 pinch of oregano

-- ⅛ cup of capers, (optional)
+- ⅛ cup capers, (optional)

-- 2 tablespoons of tomato sauce
+- 2 tablespoons tomato sauce

-- 2 cups of soft-boiled or canned kidney beans
+- 2 cup boiled red kidney beans

-- 2 teaspoons of salt, (or more, to taste)
+- 2 teaspoons salt, (or more, to taste)

-- 5 cups water
+- 5 cup water

-- Heat half the oil (2.5 Tbsp) in an iron pot over low heat and add cilantro, garlic, thyme, celery, olives, oregano, cubanela, capers.
+- Sauteing seasonings: Heat half the oil (2.5 Tbsp) in an cast aluminum or cast iron pot over low heat and sauté cilantro, garlic, thyme, celery, olives, oregano, cubanela, capers.
 Cook and stir for a minute, or until the ingredients release their aroma.
 Stir in the tomato sauce.
+Add beans, also while stirring, and season with salt.

-- Add beans, also while stirring, and season with salt.
-Once heated through, add water and bring to the boil (try the mixture and add salt to taste before proceeding, bear in mind that the rice will absorb some of the salt, so don't low-ball it).
+- Adding water: Once heated through, add water and bring to the boil (try the mixture and add salt to taste before proceeding, bear in mind that the rice will absorb some of the salt, so don't low-ball it).

-- Cover again another 5 minutes.
+- Cooking rice: Once the water reaches a rolling boil stir in the rice and simmer stirring frequently to avoid excessive sticking.
+Make sure to remove the rice that sticks to the bottom.When the water has evaporated cover with a tight-fitting lid and simmer over very low heat for 15 minutes.
+After the 15 minutes have passed uncover, drizzle the remaining oil, and stir.Cover again another 5 minutes.
 After this the rice should be firm but tender inside.
 If necessary, cover and leave another 5 minutes over very low heat (if at this point it looks too dry add ¼ cup of boiling water before stirring and covering.